The Forgotten Letter of Grace Bedell

 Though Grace never secured the job she hoped for, the rediscovery of her letter provides a remarkable glimpse into her persistence, ambition, and quiet determination to shape her own future.
 The rest of her life proves this.

-On December 3, 1867, at 19 years old, she married George Newton Billings, a Civil War veteran who had served in the 10th New York Volunteer Infantry Regiment and later as a sergeant in the 8th New York Heavy Artillery.
+On December 3, 1867, at nineteen, she married George Newton Billings, a Civil War veteran who had served in the 10th New York Volunteer Infantry and later as a sergeant in the 8th New York Heavy Artillery.
+Before settling down, George worked as a wagon‑train captain, guiding settlers westward.
+By 1870, the couple made their home in Delphos, Kansas, a small frontier town north of Salina.

-In 1880, George became a cashier at the State Bank of Delphos—some records even suggest he co-founded the bank.
-Their only child, Harlow Drake Billings, was born in 1872 and later became president of the same bank.
-Grace's lineage -through Harlow - continues today in Delphos and Salina.
+The Billings family became woven into the fabric of Delphos.
+George worked as a cashier at the State Bank of Delphos, and some accounts suggest he helped found it.
+Their only child, Harlow Drake Billings, born in 1872, later became president of the same bank.
+Through Harlow, Grace’s descendants remain in Kansas today.

-George passed away in 1930 after nearly 50 years at the bank, and Grace followed six years later, on November 2, 1936—just two days shy of her 88th birthday.
-She and George are buried in Delphos.
+George died in 1930 after nearly fifty years at the bank.
+Grace followed on November 2, 1936, just two days before her 88th birthday.
+They are buried together in Delphos.

-This is another anecdote about Abe Lincoln, Storyteller.
+This is another anecdote from the archives of Abraham Lincoln, Storyteller.

 Mac